top of page

 Irregular Periods:

-They can be longer or shorter than what was experienced through adult life, and they may not show signs of consistency; one month may be longer than normal and the next may be shorter.
+They can be longer or shorter than what was experienced through adult life, and they may not show signs of consistency; one month may be longer than normal, and the next may be shorter.
 Many women have experienced period irregularities in the past and may not notice the change.
 Or, periods can become more of an issue with excessive bleeding, especially if fibroids are present.
 Every woman will have a different experience depending on many factors.
-Eventually, the periods start to become more infrequent, and often monthly symptoms like PMS are less severe.
+Eventually, the periods start to become more infrequent, and often, monthly symptoms like PMS are less severe.

 Hot Flashes:

 A hot flash is an increased sensation of warmth or heat and can include sweating.
 It often comes on suddenly and can include symptoms such as warm skin, tingling in the fingers, faster heartbeat, and a flushed or red face.
-Hot flashes are an adrenal issue and stress and anxiety are frequent triggers.
+Hot flashes are an adrenal issue, and stress and anxiety are frequent triggers.
 Alcohol, smoking, and caffeine can also trigger a hot flash.
 They can last from 30 seconds to 10 minutes.
 Applying an ice pack or drinking ice water may provide some relief but the key is to prevent them altogether.
 Balancing hormones with a focus on managing stress and supporting the adrenal glands is the key.

 Night Sweats: